msikkema/ro-test/README.md

 The testing was somewhat difficult - regular JS (ie the dogService) was fine, but mounting and testing components turned into a 'check google every 5 minutes' affair due to my lack of Vue knowledge.

 Overall it was an enjoyable experience - developing the Vue components was fun and relatively easy (it feels like a nice cross between Angular 1x and React, which isn't surprising given Evan You's background), but I need to do some research on how to better test the components.

+To check it, run `yarn serve` and go to `http://localhost:8080`

 -- Matt